-My kappa matcha tea review based on this matcha from Japan.
-My sister gave it to me last year.
+I got this matcha from Japan.
+It is called Kappa Matcha Tea.
+My sister gave it to me last Christmas.
 It is a different matcha.
 It has a roasted smell when you open it.
-I expected the same smell just like the others.
-I was so surprised.
+I was expecting the same smell just like the others.
+It was not.
+I was surprised.

 I tasted my tea.
 All good.
 It is very rich, nutty and has a roasted smell.
-I would say not all matcha are created equal.
-My sister’s fiancée told me before that every tea house in Japan has their own flavors.
-That’s a fact.
-I thought they were all the same.
-It’s not.
+I would say not all matchas are created equal.
+My sister’s husband told me before that every tea house

-Do not expect that the matcha manufactured from Japan have the same standards, flavor, and quality to it.
+The matcha manufactured from Japan has different standards, flavor, and quality to it.
 I would say the best ones are created by the monks.
 The first matcha she brought for me was created by the monks.

 Overall, I would rate this 8/10 for flavor and texture.
-For the color and smell, it’s 9/10.
+For the color and smell, its 9/10.
 The packaging is cute and in Japanese.
 So it’s hard for me to understand it.
-At the back, they provided a large site information which is great for you to buy their matcha tea online.
-You can check the site online and see what else they offer.
+At the back, they provided